ecoYu/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Yu Xiaokun(Bryce) is a master's candidate in the Department of Economics at the University of Macau.
+Bryce Yu is a master's candidate in the Department of Economics at the University of Macau.
 He graduated from the School of Applied Economics at Renmin University of China with a bachelor's degree in Economics in 2023.
 His research interests include digital economics, innovation economics and quantitative economics, with a particular focus on the socio-economic impact of major historical events.
 {style="text-align: justify;"}